Alex3k/lgtm_hrdr/README.md

 		- Ensure "add to ID token", "Add to access token",  "Multivalued" "Add to userinfo" are on
 		- Ensure  are on
 		- Click Save
-7. Go back to your client called "gem" and click on the Client Scopes tab
+7. Go back to your client called "gex_ge" and click on the Client Scopes tab
 	- Add "Grafana/access_policies" to the "Assigned Default Client Scopes" box
 	- Click on "Evaluate" under Client scopes, select the user you created - in my case "akc" and click evaluate.
 Under "Generated User Info" you should see "realm_access.roles" contained "Grafana/Admin" and "Grafana/access_policies" containing "tenant1-ap".
 If not, revaluate the above, you can't proceed without this.
 8. Finally, we need to add the Identity Provider.
 Click on Identity Providers and add a new OpenID Connect provider
-	- Set the name to be "gem-oidc"
+	- Set the name to be "gex_ge"
 	- Ensure "Enabled" is set to On
 	- In a new tab, open the Realm Settings option on the left hand side Configure menu and click on the "OpenID Endpoint Configuration" Endpoint.
 	- Within the configuration from the above step, search for "authorization_endpoint", copy the value and paste it within the OpenID Connect Config Authorization URL within the identity provider.
 	- Do the same for Token URL (token_endpoint) and User Info URL (userinfo_endpoint)
 	- Set client Authentication to "Client secret at jwt"
 	- Set the Client ID to the ID of your previously created client.
-Following this guide it would be "gem"
+Following this guide it would be "gex_ge"
 	- Set the Client Secret to be the secret from your client.
 If you have lost it you can find it by going to the client and the credentials tba
-- To configure GEM and Grafana to use this settings, please update the respective vars.tfvars file
+- To configure GEM, Grafana and GEL to use this settings, please update the respective vars.tfvars file

 ### Data Shipper OIDC
-1. Create a new client called "data_shipper_tenant1" and (only) follow step 1 in the GEM client details above however within Settings make sure "Service Accounts Enabled" is set to on.
+1. Create a new client called "data_shipper_tenant1" and (only) follow step 1 in steps above however within Settings make sure "Service Accounts Enabled" is set to on.
 2. Still within the Client, go to Mappers and create a new one:
 	- Set the Name to be Grafana/access_policies
 	- Set the Mapper Type to Hardcoded Claim